thruthesky/easy_packages/easychat/README.md

       - The copied data will be synced on the next chat message sending.

-- `displayName`, `photoUrl` is set when the chat is 1:1 chat.
+- `displayName`, `photoUrl` is set when the chat is
+  - 1:1 chat,
     - For the login user, the value of `displayName`, `photoUrl` will be the other user's data.
     - For the other user, the vlaue of `displayName`, `photoUrl` will be the login user's data.
+  - group chat,
+    - The last message sender's display name and photo url.